-A no win no fee solicitor could help you to make a claim for compensation for a car accident.
-No win no fee claims work by using a conditional fee agreement; a document that you sign, which states the amount that your solicitor will be paid in the event that your claim is successful and you receive a payout.
+A No Win No Fee solicitor could help you to claim compensation for a car accident.
+No win no fee claims work by using a conditional fee agreement, a document that you sign, which states that your solicitor will be paid if your claim is successful and you receive a payout.
 This “success fee” is a percentage of your compensation amount and will be no more than 25% due to the government cap.
-You do not need to pay any money upfront to the solicitor and in the event that your claim is deemed to be valid but no payout is made then you would not owe them any money.
-A no win no fee solicitor who has experience of this type of claim could work on your behalf, using their experience in order to help with proving fault in a car crash and getting you the settlement you deserve.
+You do not need to pay any money upfront to the solicitor, and if your claim is deemed to be valid but no payout is made, then you would not owe them any money.
+A No Win No Fee solicitor who has experience of this type of claim could work on your behalf, using their experience to help with proving fault in a car crash and getting you the settlement you deserve.

-Whichever position you’re in, there are a number of different ways in which you can reach us.
+Whichever position you’re in, there are several different forms of contact information in which you can reach us.

-If you prefer email, then you can get in touch with us directly at email@example.com.
+If you prefer to file a claim via email, then you can get in touch with us directly at email@example.com.

-There is also the option to contact us using the Live Chat feature on our website.
+There is also the option to contact us for legal advice using the Live Chat feature on our website.

 Car Accident Claim Guide – The information in our guide on car accident claims may be helpful.

-Whiplash Claims – If you have suffered a whiplash injury you may like to take a look at our compensation claims calculator.
+Whiplash Claims – If you have suffered a whiplash injury, you may like to look at our compensation claims calculator.

 Taxi Accident Claims – Our general guide on Taxi accident claims might answer some of your general questions.

-Highway Code – If you are not sure what to do in the event of an accident the Highway Code has some useful information.
+Highway Code – If you are unsure what to do in an accident, the Highway Code has some useful information.

 Whiplash Treatment – You can find the NHS guide on whiplash treatment options here.

 MIB – Has an untraced or uninsured driver caused an accident?
-Your solicitor could still help with proving fault in a car crash of this type to help your claim with the MIB.
+Your solicitor could still help prove fault in a car crash of this type to help your claim with the MIB.

-How can i prove fault in a car accident claim FAQ
+How can I prove fault in a car accident claim FAQs

 How do I prove my car accident injury?